Day 1 - Arrive Grand Teton National Park / Jackson Lake Lodge

 and Lower Falls

 of the Grand Canyon.
-We stop along the way for a picnic lunch.
+We stop along the way for a packed lunch with impressive views of the canyon below.

 Later, we shuttle back to our hotel on the shore of Lake

 Yellowstone.
 Enjoy time on your own this afternoon to explore or relax.
-Enjoy dinner
+Dinner is

 on your own tonight.

-Day 5 - Walk Fairy Falls Trail above Grand Prismatic Spring / Transfer to Old
+Day 5 - Walk around Grand Prismatic Spring / Transfer to Old

 After breakfast, we depart the Lake Yellowstone Hotel and shuttle